 11. The player who still has pieces on his side of the board when the game ends capture all of those pieces.

 12. Count all the pieces in each store.
 The winner is the player with the most pieces.

 Since this game is simply a counting game, it is accessible to even younger children, and for them to start to employ strategies to win this educational game.

 Here are some other math games that have originated in Africa:

-While this game often has beautifully designed boards, the simplicity of this game allows for common pencil and paper versions where two equal-sized triangles are joined together.
-The game is played similarly to checkers, but the jumping and movement rules now occur through the 19 intersections.
+While this math game often has beautifully designed boards, the simplicity of this educational game allows for common pencil and paper versions where two equal-sized triangles are joined together.
+The math game is played similarly to checkers, but the jumping and movement rules now occur through the 19 intersections.
 The game also gets kids to think about paths and networks.

 This game has been around for several hundred years and having a few variations with its name (Dera or Doki).
-While it can be played in the sand, like the picture above, it also has elaborate game boards.
+While it can be played in the sand, it also has elaborate game boards.
 But the most common way to play is with a standard 5 × 6 rectangle and each player having 12 pieces to place on the board, which can obviously be drawn by hand.

 Players take turns placing pieces of their color.
 If they make a three-in-a-row, then they remove one of their opponent’s pieces.
-The game continues until the first player who cannot make a three-in-a-row.
+The math game continues until the first player who cannot make a three-in-a-row.

 The wonderful thing about the math/strategy games that originated in Africa is that they can be played anywhere with the minimal of resources.
-As such, I encourage you and your students to play these games in your classroom.
-You will have lots of fun and also encourage global conversations about games!
+As such, I encourage you and your students to play these educational games in your classroom.
+You will have lots of fun and also encourage global conversations about math games!